robvanderleek/mudslide/README.md

 # Configuration

 By default WhatsApp credentials are cached in a folder located in the user's home directory.
-This folder is `.local/share/mudslide'` on Linux & macOS and `AppData\Local\mudslide\Data` on Windows.
+This folder is `~/.local/share/mudslide'` on Linux & macOS and `AppData\Local\mudslide\Data` on Windows.

 A different location for the cache folder can be configured via the environment variable `MUDSLIDE_CACHE_FOLDER` or the `-c`/`--cache` options.

+You can see the location of the cache folder by running `mudslide me`.

 ## Running behind a proxy server